 Peasant opposition to the Strategic Hamlet Program was immediate and widespread.
 The reasons for that opposition varied from place to place; but more often than not, the strategic hamlets did not offer the peasantry the quality of life they had been told to expect.
 Rather than a new, modern life in the hamlets, many displaced peasants found a desolate, dirty, isolated existence under strict government control.
 Official misconduct, and outright abuse, magnified the peasant backlash.
-And because of GVN corruption, not all the relocated peasants received the promised American amenities.
+Corruption played a role too.
+Provincial and district officials often stole the money and American amenities originally earmarked for residents of the strategic hamlets, which only deepened peasant hatred for the GVN.
+The dismal performance of the GVN in implementing the Strategic Hamlet Program was evident all across South Vietnam.

 Twenty-five miles south of Saigon, the government forced 500 rural families into a resettlement camp next to the village of Thanh Tam.
 The original inhabitants of Thanh Tam resented the presence of so many newcomers in their midst, while the relocated population, living in an entirely separate area, felt as though the GVN treated them as second-class citizens.
 GVN officials failed to provide the relocated peasants with even the most basic of necessities, including well water.
 Conditions in the camp became so difficult that 100 of the relocated families walked away from the site, never to return.
 Those who remained in the strategic hamlet seethed with resentment toward the GVN.

-Similar circumstances prevailed elsewhere.
-Referring to a strategic hamlet built in Binh Duong Province, U.S. Army Major Marvin L. Price commented, “This is no Disneyland….”
-Another U.S. official said that to avoid the appearance of a concentration camp, the Americans were advising the South Vietnamese to use less barbed wire around the hamlets.
-An American working on the program in Binh Duong admitted that few people wanted to live in the resettlement camps.
+Similar circumstances prevailed in Binh Duong.
+U.S. Army Major Marvin L. Price commented on the program in that province, “This is no Disneyland….”
+One U.S. official said that to avoid the appearance of a concentration camp, the Americans were advising the South Vietnamese to use less barbed wire around the hamlets.
+Another American working on the program in Binh Duong admitted that few people wanted to live in the resettlement camps.

 Because the peasantry usually refused to voluntarily work on the hamlets, the government saw no alternative but to force people, sometimes at gunpoint, to build trench works, dispensaries, community halls, watch towers, and pillboxes.
-It was reported that in the Cu Chi area, the ARVN coerced some local farmers to work for up to eight weeks without pay.
+In the Cu Chi area, the ARVN coerced some local farmers to work for up to eight weeks without pay.
 These corvee laborers not only had to bring their own food to the work sites, they had to provide the government with bamboo from their own stocks.

 Others who maintained links to top levels of the U.S. government learned of problems with the program only weeks after its launch.
 The Rand Corporation, which conducted research in Vietnam for the Department of Defense, sent two of its analysts to South Vietnam in early 1962 to study the Allied counter-insurgency effort.
 John C. Donnell and Gerald C. Hickey traveled through several South Vietnamese provinces between January and April 1962.
 In Binh Duong Province, where the GVN first initiated the Strategic Hamlet Program as part of “Operation Sunrise,” the two Rand analysts noted that “…the peasants are paying for the project in the form of obligatory communal labor on digging and construction, through the consequently reduced yield of secondary crops, by the contribution of local materials including bamboo, and by payments for purchase of concrete fence posts and barbed wire.
 They also have to sacrifice the land put out of cultivation by earthworks.”
 Donnell and Hickey continued, “…Operation Sunrise…has come closer to arousing peasant dissatisfaction over the program here than elsewhere.
 Compulsory regrouping within hamlet perimeters also has caused dissatisfaction.”

-Hickey and Donnell witnessed firsthand a host of other problems with the Strategic Hamlet Program, such as farmers being forced to work without pay on strategic hamlets located as far as 100 kilometers from their homes; local militiamen abusing hamlet residents; some farmers being required to work up to 90 days on strategic hamlets without any financial remuneration at all; and the Government, although promising to provide resettled peasants with 1,000 piasters (approximately $14.00 USD) to help offset the costs of moving to the strategic hamlets, failing to provide farmers with any resettlement funds whatsoever.
-The Americans were well aware of the problems with the strategic hamlets.
+Hickey and Donnell witnessed firsthand a host of other problems with the Strategic Hamlet Program, such as farmers being forced to work without pay on strategic hamlets located as far as 100 kilometers from their homes; local militiamen abusing hamlet residents; some farmers being required to work up to ninety days on strategic hamlets without any financial remuneration at all; and the Government, although promising to provide resettled peasants with 1,000 piasters (approximately $14.00 USD) to help offset the costs of moving to the strategic hamlets, failing to provide farmers with any resettlement funds whatsoever.
+American officialdom was well aware of the problems with the strategic hamlets.
 In mid-1962, the CIA’s Saigon station chief admitted, “…peasants reportedly feel some initial resentment at changes enforced in way of life imposed by program, as well as exactions of money and labor.”
-The program, which was supposed to win the peasantry’s loyalties, was instead seriously harming relations between the Government and the rural population.
+It became evident early on that the program, which was supposed to win the peasantry’s loyalties, was instead seriously harming relations between the Government and the rural population.

-Throughout 1962 and 1963, Robert McNamara and Maxwell Taylor spoke glowingly to the president and to the press, about the “successes” of the Strategic Hamlet Program.
+Throughout 1962 and 1963, Robert McNamara and Maxwell Taylor, two men JFK held in high esteem, spoke glowingly to the president and to the press, about the “successes” of the Strategic Hamlet Program.
 A little over a month after the program started, McNamara visited a resettlement project in An Xuyen Province, on the Ca Mau Peninsula, where 11,000 peasants had been relocated to GVN camps.
 McNamara learned from his South Vietnamese hosts that Vietcong activity in the area surrounding the camp had fallen off dramatically since the people had been resettled.
-Believing the U.S. and GVN may have finally discovered the formula for success in the war against the Vietcong, McNamara told the press.
-[In South Vietnam there is] …nothing but progress and hope for the future.”
-Referring to the time period since the start of the Strategic Hamlet Program, he declared, “Progress in the last eight to ten weeks has been great….”
+Believing the U.S. and GVN may have finally found the formula for success in the war against the Vietcong, McNamara told the press that in South Vietnam there is “…nothing but progress and hope for the future.”
+Referring to the time period since the start of the Strategic Hamlet Program, the Defense Secretary declared, “Progress in the last eight to ten weeks has been great….”
 After returning to Washington from his trip to South Vietnam, McNamara passed on the good news from An Xuyen to the president.

-British counter-insurgency expert Robert G. K. Thompson, who visited with Kennedy in the White House in April 1963, shared McNamara and Taylor’s optimism.
+British counter-insurgency expert Robert G. K. Thompson, who had achieved a sort of guru status by 1963 and who visited with Kennedy in the White House in April of that year, shared McNamara and Taylor’s optimism.
 He believed the U.S. and GVN had seized the initiative in 1962 and were on a path toward eventual victory.
 According to Thompson, the combination of U.S. military technology (particularly H-34 and UH-1 helicopters and M-113 armored personnel carriers) and the Strategic Hamlet Program had turned things around for the Allies.
 Thompson remained upbeat about U.S. prospects in the South well into 1963.

 The decision to move forward as rapidly as possible with the construction of new strategic hamlets appears to have originated with Robert McNamara.
 It is not known exactly why McNamara wanted to hurry the program.
 He, in consultation with the president, may have decided a successful resettlement program would defeat the Vietcong, or significantly diminish the level of violence in the South, by the fall of 1964, when Kennedy went up for reelection.
 No one in the administration doubted that progress in Vietnam would boost Kennedy’s chances of regaining the presidency for a second term.
 There was also a degree of collective impatience influencing the decision to rush the program’s implementation.
 Kennedy’s people wanted to get the seemingly intractable war in Southeast Asia over with as soon as possible, so the administration could move on to other policy priorities.
 McNamara’s mechanistic world view may have come into play as well.
 The Secretary of Defense may have persuaded himself that a higher volume of American inputs (money and supplies) would produce a higher volume of positive South Vietnamese outputs (pacified peasants).